magic-sph/magic/doc/sphinx/contribute.rst

 ====================================

 It is frequently required to check the consistency of the code, especially **after the implementation of new features**.
-For this reason, we have the `Perl <https://www.perl.org/>`_ script ``magic_checks.pl``, located in the directory :code:`$MAGIC_HOME/samples/`, which tests the compilation of the code and it's results against a set of standard solutions in sample directories to check if the code produces the correct output.
-It has been initially ported from the auto-test subroutines of the `pencil-code <https://github.com/pencil-code/>`_ developed by W. Dobler and adapted to the MagIC code.
+For this reason, we developed the python test suite ``magic_wizard.py``, located in the directory :code:`$MAGIC_HOME/samples/`, which tests the compilation of the code and it's results against a set of standard solutions in sample directories to check if the code produces the correct output.

 You can run it as follows:

 .. code-block:: bash

- ./magic_checks.pl <options>
+ ./magic_checks.py <options>

 It supports the following options:

 .. code-block:: bash

   -h,  --help              Show usage overview
-  -c,  --clean             Clean the directories when it is finished -a,  --all               All auto-tests are computed
-       --level=LEV         Run only tests from level LEV --max-level=LEV     Run all tests below with level <= LEV (default: 0) --hybrid            Run the hybrid version
+       --level LEV               Run only tests from level LEV --use-debug-flags         Compile MagIC with the debug flags --use-mpi                 Use MPI
-       --use-cmake         Use CMake to build the code instead of make --use-mkl           Use the Math Kernel Library for FFTs and Lapack calls
+       --use-openmp              Use the hybrid version of MagIC --use-mkl                 Use the MKL for FFTs and Lapack calls --use-shtns               Use SHTns for Legendre transforms
+       --use-hdf5                Use HDF5 to store restart files --use-precond USE_PRECOND Use matrix preconditioning
+       --nranks NRANKS           Specify the number of MPI ranks --nthreads NTHREADS       Specify the number of threads (hybrid version) --mpicmd MPICMD           Specify the mpi executable (mpiexec, mpirun, srun)

 .. note::
-   When using the ``--use-cmake`` option, make sure that your environment variables ``FC`` and ``CC`` are correctly defined
+   Make sure that your environment variables ``FC`` and ``CC`` are correctly defined otherwise the script will use the default system compilers.

-The ``level=LEV`` defines the priority level of check and validation of the code.
+The ``--level LEV`` option defines the priority level of check and validation of the code.
 It has the following levels of checking:

   .. tabularcolumns:: |c|p{14cm}|